What is the legal structure of Touch?

 Do you have an internship and/or specific volunteer programme?

-- There are no internships at the moment, but who knows in the future!
-We do take on volunteers though and support them as much as possible, we soon will be members of Southampton Voluntary Service who provide all the support we need in terms of managing volunteers.
+- We rely on an amazing team of volunteers.
+We offer training and support.
+We are members of Southampton Voluntary Service who provide all the support we need in terms of managing volunteers.
 Please get in contact if you are thinking of supporting us with your skills and time.